TheIronYard--Orlando/2015--SUMMER--FEE/24--Return-to-the-Planet-of-the-APIs/README.md

 #### BEAST MODE

 A 5-column grid is a lazy person's exercise.
 A proper grid needs more columns: 12 or 16, ideally.
 Really fancy grids have 24 or 36 columns.
 Are you up to the challenge?
 Hint: that `@for` syntax might help.

+### Templatize me, Cap'n!

+Convert your markup for each repository list into reusable list-item pieces.
+Start by replacing _one_ of your repo list items with placeholders -- `{{repo.name}}`, `{{repo.stars}}` -- that match where in the API data these values originate.
+Put this work in the `feature/repo-list-placeholders` branch.

+When you're done, reviewed, and merged, open a new branch called `feature/repo-list-templates` and wrap all of that placeholder-laden markup in `<template>` tags.
+Give them descriptive (and unique!) `id` attributes so we can pick them out of the DOM with jQuery.

+Pluck the HTML contents of each `<template>` tag and pass it through the `template` function in Lodash.
+Don't forget to assign the result of each to a variable!
+What is the _type_ of the value returned by `lodash.template`?
+How can we use that value to print -- i.e. `console.log` -- the HTML for a single repo list item?

+#### BEAST MODE

+If you can _print_ the HTML for a list item, can you add that HTML to the page?
+Anywhere?
+What about _in the right place_...?

 ## Resources